zlaa2016/ADA_stations_NYC/README.md

 # ADA_stations_NYC
-Predicting which MTA stations are most in need of an accessibility upgrade through data analysis and clustering.
+## Data Science project - Predicting which MTA stations are most in need of an accessibility upgrade.